 When Should I Use a Custom Component vs a Code Component?

 Most platform-specific problems can be solved either way: with custom components or with the code component.
-When choosing which is right for your situation, consider four things: reusability, complexity, credentials and dependencies.
+When choosing which is right for your situation, consider three things: reusability, complexity, and credentials required.

 - Reusability: If you are writing code that could be reused in multiple integrations, you should write a custom component.